A design guide for professionals in the construction industry

 The Build-in-Wood Design Guide is an output of the EU funded research and innovation project Build-in-Wood running from September 2019 to August 2024.

-The Design Guide is operated by the Danish Technological Institute and is being further developed under the EU-funded project TIMBERHAUS running from November 2024 to October 2028.
+The Design Guide is operated by the Danish Technological Institute (DTI) and is being further developed under the EU-funded project TIMBERHAUS running from November 2024 to October 2028.